scripting/feedland/worknotes.md

+#### 11/22/23; 11:46:16 AM by DW

+New config value, rssCloudNotifyDomain.

+If it's provided we use that in getRssCloudOptions, in place of config.myDomain.

 #### 11/18/23; 12:14:15 PM by DW

 At startup set the value of config.mysqlVersion, available to the client app via the pagetable.